MicrosoftDocs/Devices-docs/surface-hub/manage-settings-with-mdm-for-surface-hub.md

 To generate the OMA URI for any setting:

 1. In the [CSP documentation](/windows/client-management/mdm/configuration-service-provider-reference#surfacehubcspsupport), identify the root node of the CSP.
-Generally, this looks like **./Vendor/MSFT/<name of CSP>**.
+Generally, this looks like **./Vendor/MSFT/NameOfCSP**.
     - **Example:** The root node of the [SurfaceHub CSP](/windows/client-management/mdm/surfacehub-csp) is **./Vendor/MSFT/SurfaceHub**.
 2. Identify the node path for the setting you want to use.
     - **Example:** The node path for the setting to enable wireless projection is **InBoxApps/WirelessProjection/Enabled**.